696-eth/threads/README.md

 🪙Bandwidth - $10Ts

-Potential future where Ethereum has succeeded in becoming the settlement layer for the intent of value!
+Potential future where Ethereum has succeeded in becoming the settlement layer for the internet of value!

 /26